jhonpulido1990/holbertonschool-higher_level_programming/0x0B-python-input_output/README.md

 * File:  ` 3-to_json_string.py `
  Self-paced manual review  Panel footer - Controls
 ### 4. From JSON string to Object
-          mandatory         Progress vs Score  Task Body Write a function that returns an object (Python data structure) represented by a JSON string:
+          mandatory         Progress vs Score           Score: 100.00% (Checks completed: 100.00%)         Task Body Write a function that returns an object (Python data structure) represented by a JSON string:
 * Prototype:  ` def from_json_string(my_str): `
 * You don’t need to manage exceptions if the JSON string doesn’t represent an object.
 ```bash